CP1401/Practicals/prac_01/README.md

    name and the date of the booking to make a unique booking id.
 The hourly charge, and number of hours will be entered, and the total charge and id code will be displayed.

-2. A road trip planning system will ask the user for the distance travelled (in km) and the travel time in minutes.
-The user will then be shown the average speed (in km/hour) over the trip.
+2. A road trip planning system will ask the user for the distance travelled in kilometres and the travel time in minutes.
+The system will then display the average speed in kilometres per hour for the trip.

 **Write algorithms for each of these problems using pseudocode**.
 At this stage, we're not worried about getting the details 'perfect', we just want to get used to problem solving